 Meet the Instructor

 I enrolled in the teacher training training program through the Marquette University College of Nursing Institute of Natural Family Planning in 2019.
-When I'm not chasing after my kiddos, I enjoy gardening, volunteering at a local free clinic, reading, baking, and all things Downton Abbey.
+When I'm not chasing after my kiddos, I enjoy gardening, reading, baking, volunteering at my son's school, and all things Downton Abbey.